 2. ‘Hinge Point Questions’

-These questions can be really useful for formative assessment as they mean the lesson can be taken in at least two different directions, depending on how well the students understand what has been taught so far.
+These (often closed) questions can be really useful for formative assessment as they mean the lesson can move in a different direction, depending on how well the students’ understand what has been taught so far.

 3. ‘Socratic Questioning & Socratic Circles’

-These six steps of questioning, inspired by Greek philosopher Socrates, will create a critical atmosphere in your classroom that probes thinking and gets students questioning in a structured way.
-See details of each step here.
+These six types of questioning, inspired by Greek philosopher Socrates, will create a critical atmosphere in your classroom that probes thinking and gets students to answer their own questions in a structured way:

 4. ‘Thunks’